 Please click here to read the PDF document, which includes resolutions of the meetings and other important documents.

-click here for our survey and answer four questions that will help us perform our service.
+Once you have read this, please click here for our survey and answer four questions that will help us perform our service.

 Many devotees couldn’t make it to Navadwip.
 We want to hear from every one of you.